AswinBarath/Binary-Search/README.md

 ### When do we apply Binary Search ?

-- If we are given a sorted array
+- Sorted array (If we are given as input)
 - When you are required to get one particular answer and you are following a continuous sequence to get the answer:
     - Square Root of a number
+- Maximize the minimum answer
+- Minimize the maximum answer
+- Maximize the answer
+- Minimize the answer
 - much more ...

 ---